aehall/training-api/README.md

 9. Click __Save__.
 The dialog closes.
 10. In the left pane, in the __Object Browser__, click the new table.
 11. Click the __Tool__ menu and select __Query Tool__.
-12. In the query editor, run each of the scripts in the database-setup.sql file.
-You may have to run them one at a time.
+12. In the query editor, run scripts in the database-setup.sql file.
+You can run them all at the same time.